-- (a) No more than the equivalent of 27 conventional (non-high adhesion) axles may be operated under power on the head end of a train, except: - Solid loaded unit coal trains are authorized to use the equivalent of 32 conventional powered axles on the head end. - Other than coal trains, solid loaded bulk commodity unit trains not exceeding 100 cars are authorized to use the equivalent of 32 conventional powered axles on the head end. - Other trains as designated by Special Instructions.
+- (a) No more than the equivalent of 27 conventional axles may be operated under power on the head end of a train, except: - Solid loaded unit coal trains are authorized to use the equivalent of 32 conventional powered axles on the head end. - Other than coal trains, solid loaded bulk commodity unit trains not exceeding 100 cars (plus any required buffer cars) are authorized to use the equivalent of 32 conventional powered axles on the head end. - Other trains as designated by Special Instructions.

 High adhesion axles are equivalent to 1-1/3 conventional (non-high adhesion) axles.
-Alternating Current (AC) traction motor-equipped axles are equivalent to 1-1/2 conventional (non-high adhesion) axles. - (b) When operating at 10 MPH or less with a locomotive consist of 24 or more conventional (non-high adhesion) axles on line, Engineers must limit maximum tractive effort (TE) to 140 KLBS or 1776 amps as shown on the load meter of the controlling locomotive. - Engineers should further restrict maximum tractive effort when the head 1/3 (one-third) of the train is in any turnout, crossover or curve and contains any empty car or platform or any car longer than 85 feet (loaded or empty). - (c) Ample time should be allowed between throttle movements.
-Throttle must not be advanced to the next higher position until the load meter reading (amperage or KLBS) has stabilized from the last throttle advance.
+Alternating Current (AC) traction motor-equipped axles are equivalent to 1-1/2 conventional (non-high adhesion) axles.

+- (b) When operating at 10 MPH or less with a locomotive consist with the equivalent of 24 or more conventional axles on line, Engineers must limit maximum tractive effort (TE) to 140 KLBS or 1776 amps as shown on the load meter of the controlling locomotive. - Engineers should further restrict maximum tractive effort when the head 1/3 (one-third) of the train is in any turnout, crossover or curve and contains any empty car or platform or any car longer than 85 feet (loaded or empty). - (c) The throttle must not be advanced to the next higher position until the load meter reading has stabilized from the last throttle advance.